wrvarun-96/Medical-Chatbot-LLM/README.md

 - [Usage](#usage)
 -
 ## Features
-- **Conversational AI:** Utilizes the LLAMA2 LLM for natural language understanding and response generation.
-- **Efficient Querying:** Integrates FAISS vectorDB for fast and accurate information retrieval.
-- **Scalable Architecture:** Built with Langchain to manage the conversation flow and maintain context.
+- **Conversational AI:
+The chatbot utilizes the LLAMA2 Large Language Model (LLM) to understand and generate natural language responses.
+LLAMA2 is a state-of-the-art language model capable of processing complex medical terminology and providing accurate, context-aware answers to user queries.
+Its advanced natural language understanding capabilities ensure that the chatbot can handle a wide range of questions with high precision, making interactions feel seamless and human-like.

+- **Efficient Querying:
+The integration of FAISS vectorDB significantly enhances the chatbot's ability to retrieve information quickly and accurately.
+FAISS (Facebook AI Similarity Search) is a powerful library for efficient similarity search and clustering of dense vectors.
+By leveraging FAISS, the chatbot can swiftly search through large datasets of medical information to find the most relevant data points in response to user queries.
+This ensures that users receive timely and pertinent information, improving the overall user experience.

+- **Scalable Architecture:
+The chatbot is built using Langchain, a framework designed to manage the flow of conversations and maintain context over multiple interactions.
+Langchain's capabilities allow the chatbot to handle complex dialogue structures, ensuring that it can follow and contribute to extended conversations without losing track of context.
+This scalability is crucial for providing consistent and coherent responses, especially in dynamic and multi-turn conversations, which are common in medical consultations.
+These features combine to create a robust, responsive, and user-friendly medical chatbot capable of delivering high-quality medical information and support.

 ## Architecture
 The Medical Chatbot is built using the following components: